Early Years Local Offer

 It is important that a good relationship is formed between Parents and the setting, Parent’s communication is valued and the Key Person will work together with the parents to ensure that every child’s learning is supported.
-We have an open door policy and you are welcome to speak to us at any time or by arranging a meeting at a time that suits you.
+We have an open-door policy and you are welcome to speak to us at any time or by arranging a meeting at a time that suits you.
 Our assessment tools provide us with a monitoring tool that enables us to identify any additional support required.
-We encourage parents to work together with the Key Person completing observations and activities for home to keep them informed of new interests so that this can be incorporated in the activities that are planned for that child.
+We encourage parents to work together with the Key Person completing observations and activities for the home to keep them informed of new interests so that this can be incorporated in the activities that are planned for that child.
 Each child that requires additional support will have an Individual Support Plan which with the Key Person, SENCO and parents involvement will be updated regularly.
-In addition the parents will be invited to review meetings so their child’s development can be discussed.
+In addition, the parents will be invited to review meetings so their child’s development can be discussed.
 We hold annual Parents Evenings across the whole nursery and termly for those children in the Pre-School Room, as they are preparing to make the transition to school.
-Parents have access to a Parents Link App which provides them with their child’s developmental progress during their their time with us.
+Parents have access to a Parents Link App which provides them with their child’s developmental progress during their time with us.

 What well-being support does the setting offer for a child with SEND?

 Before starting at the nursery, your child will have settling in visits to familiarise themselves with the setting.
 We will also discuss any support your child will need and their daily routine, including care routines.
-We have detailed policies and procedures in place to ensure we support your child’s wellbeing, including administration of medication.
+We have detailed policies and procedures in place to ensure we support your child’s wellbeing, including the administration of medication.
 We have a Cultural Inclusion Procedure which supports children who have English as an Additional Language.
 We also have a SENCO procedure that is in line with the Code of Practice.